freva-org/freva-nextgen/docs/source/auth/index.rst

    print(res.stdout.decode())

 You can create a token using your user name and password.
-For security reasons you can not pass your password as an arguemnt to the command line interface.
+For security reasons you can not pass your password as an argument to the command line interface.
 This means that you can only create a new token with help of a valid refresh token in a non-interactive session.
 Such as a batch job.